 Real-Time Data Acquisition and Control

-Earlier this year CAS DataLoggers supplied an ADwin Data Acquisition and Control System to a test engineer looking for a data acquisition system which could measure parameters in real time.
+Earlier this year CAS DataLoggers supplied an ADwin Data Acquisition and Control System to a test engineer looking for a data acquisition system which could measure parameters in real time, process the signals and perform fast PID control and provide deterministic real-time response.
 Since he wanted to get his test application up and running ASAP, he specified a request for simple-to-use visualization software.

-ADwin systems are commonly used as test systems for sensors, actuators, control devices, combustion engines, ball bearings, relays, switches, CAN bus devices (e.g. for automotive), etc. The ADwin connects to a PC and performs all of the test functions in real-time.
+ADwin test systems are commonly used as test systems for sensors, actuators, control devices, combustion engines, ball bearings, relays, switches, CAN bus devices (e.g. for automotive), and more.
+The ADwin connects to a PC and performs all of the test functions in real-time.
 The measurement data is then displayed on the PC through a graphical user interface (GUI).
-In this way ADwin performs all tests, evaluates the data, and sends results to the control system.
+In this way ADwin controls and performs all tests, evaluates the data, and sends results to the quality system.

 ADwin hardware features tightly-coupled analog and digital inputs/outputs along with add-ons like counters and bus interfaces which form the connection to the test stand.
 This allows for extremely low-latency operation and high sampling rates.
 Online evaluation of measurement data is performed immediately after each sample is taken.

-Here the chosen system is an ADwin-Gold Real-Time DAQ & Control System, a low-cost solution for applications requiring few I/O channels and limited expansion or configuration requirements.
+Here the chosen system is an ADwin-Gold Real-Time DAQ & Control System, a cost-effective solution for applications requiring few I/O channels and limited expansion or configuration requirements.
 ADwin applications always run in real-time, and every sampled value or event can be evaluated in the same step.
-For example a control function, online analysis, etc. is performed immediately.
+For example, a control function or online analysis is performed immediately after each measurement is sampled.

 This is made possible by the ADwin’s design which features a local CPU, additional analog and digital interfaces, and various expansion options.
 The local CPU is a fast, 32-bit floating-point DSP, equipped with internal memory for executing real-time code and external SDRAM for data.
 In conjunction with the ADbasic real-time development tool, the DSP allows fast, deterministic program execution with a guaranteed reaction time of less than 1 µs.